Our Garden in Spring at Corner Ketch Cottage Chester County, Pennsylvania USA

 cloistered monastic life.

-Then I invite you to explore what I am doing with "Little Gidding of Penn’s Woods."
+Then I invite you to contact me an explore what I am doing with "Little Gidding of Penn’s Woods."
 Men, women, married, single, celibate, lay, ordained, straight and LGBTQ+ are welcome.
-Children are welcome, too, accompanied by their parents or guardians.
 Contact me and we can set up a time to talk.
-Here is my

 dwh323@msn.com